-The basis for undertaking activities relating to this area are the regulations for counteracting mobbing and discrimination in SWPS University of Social Sciences and Humanities which were approved by way of Order No. 43/2019 of the Rector of SWPS University of Social Sciences and Humanities of 10 July 2019.
+The basis for undertaking activities relating to this area are the regulations for counteracting mobbing and discrimination in SWPS University which were approved by way of Order No. 43/2019 of the Rector of SWPS University of 10 July 2019.
 The regulations set out the rules for making reports and for the investigation by entities appointed on its basis to investigate all suspected cases of mobbing or discrimination.
 Its provisions apply to the entire SWPS University community.